List of ambassadors of the United Kingdom to the Dominican Republic

-The Ambassador of the United Kingdom to the Dominican Republic is the United Kingdom's foremost diplomatic representative to the Dominican Republic.
+The ambassador of the United Kingdom to the Dominican Republic is the United Kingdom's foremost diplomatic representative to the Dominican Republic.

 From 1999 to 2015 the holder was also ambassador to the Republic of Haiti.
 In June 2012 the British Foreign Secretary announced that the UK was to open a new embassy in Haiti.
 In 2015 Sharon Isabel Campbell was appointed as dedicated ambassador to Haiti, but still to be non-resident, since she is married to the ambassador to the Dominican Republic, Christopher John Campbell.
-In 2019, Mockbul Ali was appointed as both Ambassador to the Dominican Republic and non-resident Ambassador to Haiti.
+In 2020, Mockbul Ali was appointed as both the ambassador to the Dominican Republic and non-resident ambassador to Haiti.
+Carol van der Walt succeeded him in November 2024 as ambassador but only accredited to the Dominican Republic.